mar19a/CityOfBoston311/README.md

 - - zipcode.py creates csv containing the year, location_zipcode, animal type, and count
 - - visualizeanimal.py, overalltop5.py, and deeper.py all help visualize the the types of different animals over the years
 - Graphics folder contains all graphics
-- There is also a copy of our Mid Semester Presentation
+- There is also a copy of our Mid Presentation

 #### Final Report
 - Code folder contains all python files